sivankumar86/pubanalysis/README.md

 # Prerequisites,
- - Upload the input data to s3 bucket
+ - Upload  input data to s3 bucket
- - Install AWS cli
+ - Install AWS cli in your local
  - Upload python script to s3